-- Examine the needs of school districts that face the challenges of achievement gaps, inadequate resources, poverty, language barriers, and diverse cultures.
+Examine the needs of schools and communities that face the challenges of opportunity gaps, inadequate resources, poverty, language barriers, and diverse cultural settings.

-- Become an educator who employs transformative pedagogy to build sustainable methods for equitable education.
+Become a practitioner who employs transformative methods to build sustainable systems for equity.

-- Demonstrate the ability to meet the National Association of Multicultural Education standards for curriculum through the development of an electronic portfolio.
+Demonstrate the ability to meet the National Association of Multicultural Education standards for curriculum.

 Frequently Asked Questions: